 #7 Add gamification

 Why don’t you add a little fun to your customer engagement?
 Gamification is what you need if you want to offer enjoyable experiences.
 I bet your clients will stick around this way.

 Gamification is about gaining momentum right now, so you should adopt it to engage better.
 If you haven’t jumped on the bandwagon yet, consider these fruitful tricks:

 - Run a contest on social media: for instance, invite followers to record a video and say a few things about how they like your product or service.
 The winner is going to get a lucrative discount.

 - Create a quiz: test visitors’ knowledge on a particular subject while generating more leads with the help of quizzes.
 They instantly add a pinch of entertainment.

 - Incorporate games: this can be everything your fantasy is capable of.

-As customers are getting more and more spoiled these days, it’s harder to find ways for going the extra mile for them.
+As customers are getting more and more demanding these days, it’s harder to find ways for going the extra mile for them.
 But still, it’s worth it!
-By doing so, you can keep clients loyal and surprised along the way.
-Plus, be ready to enjoy the positive word of mouth and increased sales.
+By doing so, you can keep clients loyal and happy along the way.
+Plus, be ready to enjoy positive word of mouth and increased sales.

 Speaking of good customer engagement marketing examples, there’s one that needs to be highlighted at this point.
 A Pizza Hut client who ordered pizza on a regular basis has suddenly gone missing.
 The restaurant chain was concerned about its loyal customer and called him to ask if he was OK.
 The client was completely surprised when Pizza Hut offered him a ‘welcome back’ pizza.
 That’s what I call going the extra mile for a customer!